elissasoroj/shadie/proposal.md

 - each node moving from tips to root is renamed with the lowest number of the child tips
 - `gen` = 1+(abs(nodeheight-treeheight)*(gentime/treeheight))
-- This example data is from a tree generated in toytree, wich has no outgroup.
+- This example data is from a tree generated in toytree, which has no outgroup.
 Because the first split happens at gen1, we probably want a burn-in time before the simulation begins.

  This will be used to generate this part of the script, which controls when populations in the program split into subpopulations: